superfuji57/nba-playerIDs/README.md

 * intended to be used for an interactive shiny app, coming soon

-* inspired by a great post by Greg Reda on [scraping data and finding the api](http://www.gregreda.com/2015/02/15/web-scraping-finding-the-api/)
+* inspired by a great post by Greg Reda on [scraping data and finding the api](http://www.gregreda.com/2015/02/15/web-scraping-finding-the-api/) and Daniel Forsyth on [exploring the API](http://www.danielforsyth.me/exploring_nba_data_in_python/).

 * more info on the players and stats [here](http://stats.nba.com/help/statistical_minimums.html)